RakhithJK/BishopFox-sliver-wiki/Cursed.md

 ## Cursed Console

 The `cursed console` command can be used to start an interactive REPL with any cursed process.
 You will need to start a cursed process using `cursed chrome` or `cursed electron` before using `cursed console`.
+You can list cursed processes using the `cursed` command.